Magdalena Avietėnaitė: Biography

 In 1899, Avietėnaitė and her family emigrated to Worcester, Massachusetts.
 In 1914 she graduated from the University of Geneva in the field of literature and philosophy.
 From 1914 to 1920, she edited the weekly newspaper Amerikos lietuvis (American Lithuanian).

-Avietėnaitė returned to Lithuania in 1920 in response to the president's Antanas Smetona call to Lithuanian diaspora on November 2, 1919.
+Avietėnaitė returned to Lithuania in 1920 in response to the call by the president, Antanas Smetona, to the Lithuanian diaspora on 2 November 1919.
 In Lithuania, she worked at the Ministry of Foreign Affairs until 1940 as a translator, encipherer, secret archive processor and a confidential secretary.
 From 1924 to 1926, she was the Head of the Lithuanian News Agency ELTA, from 1926 the Head of the Press Bureau, following that, Director of the Press and Information Department.
 In June 1924, she represented Lithuania at the first International Telegraphic Agencies Conference in Bern, Switzerland, and was the only female among the 22 participants.
 She belonged to the XXVII Book Lovers society, Lithuanian History and Lithuanian Kanklės societies and was the director of the foreign sector of the Scout Association of Lithuania.

-Avietėnaitė organized Lithuanian art exhibitions in Barcelona, Liège, Stockholm, Copenhagen, Gothenburg, Chicago, Brussels etc. During the preparation for the International Exposition of Art and Technology in Modern Life, 1937, Paris, the Lithuanian pavilion, including Avietėnaitė, was assigned to elect the Chair of the Exhibition Committee.
+Avietėnaitė organized Lithuanian art exhibitions in cities including Barcelona, Liège, Stockholm, Copenhagen, Gothenburg, Chicago, and Brussels.
+During the preparation for the International Exposition of Art and Technology in Modern Life, in Paris in 1937, the Lithuanian pavilion, including Avietėnaitė, was assigned to elect the Chair of the Exhibition Committee.
 During the 1939 New York World's Fair Avietėnaitė was the General Commissioner of the Lithuanian pavilion.
 On this occasion she organised the Lithuanian day and published a booklet in English depicting the historical path of Lithuania, her artistic life and the participants of the exhibition.
-Following, the end of the exhibition the Mayor of the New York City awarded Avietėnaitė with a gold medal and the honorary citizenship of the City of New York.
+Following the end of the exhibition, the Mayor of New York City awarded Avietėnaitė with a gold medal and the honorary citizenship of the City of New York.